| ||Format||Pages||Price|| |

-The alanine-EPR dosimetry system provides a means for measuring the absorbed dose.
+The alanine-EPR dosimetry system provides a means for measuring absorbed dose.
 It is based on the measurement of specific stable free radicals in crystalline alanine generated by ionizing radiation.

-Alanine-EPR dosimetry systems are used as referenceor transfer-standard or routine dosimetry systems in radiation applications that include: sterilization of medical devices and pharmaceuticals, food irradiation, polymer modifications, medical therapy and radiation damage studies in materials.
+Alanine-EPR dosimetry systems are used in reference- or transfer-standard or routine dosimetry systems in radiation applications that include: sterilization of medical devices and pharmaceuticals, food irradiation, polymer modifications, medical therapy and radiation damage studies in materials (1, 13-15).

-1.1 This practice covers materials description, dosimeter preparation, instrumentation, and procedures for using the alanine-EPR dosimetry system for measuring the absorbed dose in the photon and electron irradiation processing of materials.
+1.1 This practice covers dosimeter materials, instrumentation, and procedures for using the alanine-EPR dosimetry system for measuring the absorbed dose in the photon and electron radiation processing of materials.
 The system is based on electron paramagnetic resonance (EPR) spectroscopy of free radicals derived from the amino acid alanine.
-It is classified as a reference-standard dosimetry system (see ISO/ASTM Guide 51261)).

 ICS Number Code 17.240 (Radiation measurements)

 |Link to Active (This link will always route to the current Active version of the standard.)|

 ISO / ASTM51607-13, Standard Practice for Use of the Alanine-EPR Dosimetry System, ASTM International, West Conshohocken, PA, 2012, www.astm.orgBack to Top